h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 * This extension uses the same ports (2083/tcp and 2083/udp) which are defined for RADIUS/TLS {{RFC6614}} and RADIUS/DTLS {{RFC7360}}.

 A major benefit of this extensions is that a home server which implements it can also choose to also be fully FIPS-140 compliant.
 That is, a home server can remove all uses of MD4 and MD5.
 In that case, however, the home server will not support CHAP, MS-CHAP, or any authentication method which uses MD4 or MD5.
-We note that the choice of which authentication method to accept is always left to the home server.
+The choice of which authentication method to accept is always left to the home server.
 This specification does not change any authentication method carried in RADIUS, and does not mandate (or forbid) the use of any authentication method for any system.

 As for proxies, there was never a requirement that proxies implement CHAP or MS-CHAP authentication.
 So far as a proxy is concerned, attributes relating to CHAP and MS-CHAP are simply opaque data that is transported unchanged to the next hop.
 It is therefore possible for a FIPS-140 compliant proxy to transport authentication methods which depend on MD4 or MD5, so long as that data is forwarded to a home server which supports those methods.

 We reiterate that the decision to support (or not) any authentication method is entirely site local, and is not a requirement of this specification.
 The contents or meaning of any RADIUS attribute other than Message-Authenticator (and similar attributes) are not modified.
-The only change to the Message-Authenticator attribute is that is no longer used.
+The only change to the Message-Authenticator attribute is that is no longer used in RADIUS/1.1.

 Unless otherwise described in this document, all RADIUS requirements apply to this extension.
 That is, this specification defines a transport profile for RADIUS.
 It is not an entirely new protocol, and it defines only minor changes to the existing RADIUS protocol.
 It does not change the RADIUS packet format, attribute format, etc.  This specification is compatible with all RADIUS attributes, past, present, and future.

 This specification is compatible with existing implementations of RADIUS/TLS and RADIUS/DTLS.
 There is no need to define an ALPN name for those protocols, as implementations can simply not send an ALPN name when those protocols are used.
 Backwards compatibility with existing implementations is both required, and assumed.

 This specification is compatible with all past and future RADIUS specifications.
 There is no need for any RADIUS specification to mention this transport profile by name, or to make provisions for this specification.
-This specification defines how to transform RADIUS into RADIUS/1.1, and no further discussion of that transformation is necessary.
+This document defines how to transform RADIUS into RADIUS/1.1, and no further discussion of that transformation is necessary.

+We note that this document makes no changes to previous RADIUS specifications.
+Existing RADIUS implementations can continue to be used without modification.
+Where previous specifications are explicitly mentioned and updated, those updates or changes apply only when the RADIUS/1.1 transport profile is being used.

-In short, when negotiated on a connection, this specification permits implementations to avoid MD5 when signing packets, or when obfuscating certain attributes.
+In short, when negotiated on a connection, the RADIUS/1.1 transport profile permits implementations to avoid MD5 when signing packets, or when obfuscating certain attributes.

 # Terminology